 Money paid into the ISA Cash Park will be deposited with The Royal Bank of Scotland plc (RBS) by Financial Administration Services Limited.
 RBS is a member of the Financial Services Compensation Scheme (the FSCS), and money paid into the ISA Cash Park is protected deposits for the purposes of this Scheme.
-If RBS were to fail, the FSCS can pay compensation up to a limit of £85,000 to each eligible claimant.

 An individual is an eligible claimant for the purposes of the Scheme.
 For other types of eligible claimants, please refer to the FSCS website.

 ISA Cash Park information is provided by Fidelity.
 If you are unsure of the suitability of an investment, please contact an authorised financial adviser.
 The value of your investments and the income from it can go down as well as up and you may get less than what you invested.